raccoongang/openprocurement.auctions.lease/docs/source/standard/auction.rst

    Period when bids can be submitted.

    |ocdsDescription|
-   The period when the auction is open for submissions.
+   The period when the procedure is open for submissions.
    The end date is the closing date for auction submissions.

 :auctionPeriod: